artitsiriroop/taxfileIntage/README.md

    install swiff maller :

     # sudo yum install php-swift-Swift.noarch *
-   If you have a problem with permission in writing cache , we need to us the the following command shell script :
+   If you have a problem with permission in writing cache , we need to us the the following command shell scripts :

     # sudo chown -R ec2-user:ec2-user /var/www/html *
     # chmod -R 775 /var/www/html